 - Ulcerative colitis

-Yes, you can grow up to five marijuana plants.
+Yes, you can grow up to five plants.

 Caregivers are assigned during your application- you will have to provide your caregiver’s information, ID, passport-style photo and a caregiver attestation.

-Your allotment is the amount of marijuana you can purchase as a medical patient in Illinois in a two-week period.
+Your allotment is the amount you can purchase as a medical patient in Illinois in a two-week period.

-Illinois has a rather strange system where marijuana is converted into ounces of raw flower product.
-You have access to 2.5 oz of marijuana in a 14 day period.
-Products like concentrates and edibles use more marijuana to make- they count more towards your allotment.
+Illinois has a rather strange system where the treatment is converted into ounces of raw flower product.
+You have access to 2.5 oz in a 14 day period.
+Products like concentrates and edibles use more to make- they count more towards your allotment.